cloudfoundry/community/CHANGEPLAN.md

 The TOC structure must be approved by the Cloud Foundry Foundation Governing Board.
-Once approved, the technical community can proceed with it's reorganization, lead by a newly elected TOC.
+Once approved, the technical community can proceed with it's reorganization, led by a newly elected TOC.

 ### Initial TOC Eligibility